adityathebe/kathmandu-university-cs-notes/COMP 484/Instance Based Learning/KNN/ReadMe.md

 Because kNN delays all processing until a new query is received, significant computation can be required to process each new query.

 Various methods have been developed for indexing the stored training examples so that the nearest neighbors can be identified more efficiently at some additional cost in memory.
-One such indexing method is the **kd-tree** in which instances are stored at the leaves of a tree with nearby instances stored at the same or nearby nodes.
+One such indexing method is the **kd-tree** in which instances are stored as the leaves of a tree with nearby instances stored at the same or nearby nodes.

 * * *

 # Distance-Weighted Nearest Neighbor Algorithm

 - It is a refinement of kNN.
 - The distance to the query point from each of the k neighbors are weighted.
-Greater weight is given to closer neighbors.
+Greater weight is assigned to closer neighbors.
 - The weight can be taken as the inverse of the square of the distance.
 - Since the neighbors are weighted we can consider the entire training instances instead of just *k* of them.
 However, the algorithm will become much slower.
 - When all the training instances are considered the algorithm is called a **gobal method** and when only *k* training instances are considered the algorithm is called a **local method**.